-Before translating a document that contains a lot of chapters, it’s always a good practice to make sure your Table of Contents (TOC) is set up correctly.
+It’s always a good practice in creating a Table of Contents (TOC) that you set it up correctly before translating a document that contains a lot of chapters,.
 Table of Contents that are manually created need to be manually updated in translation as well.
 This can be a time consuming task which incurs additional costs; especially when your text re-flows and you need to manually verify each heading and associated page number.
 Multiply that task by the number of languages you are translating into and you can see how this can become an expense that you can reduce on your end by doing some prep beforehand.
-Therefore, it is always recommended to set up your Table of Contents in English to automatically generate from heading styles.
+Therefore, it is always recommended in Creating a Table of Contents to set it up in English to automatically generate from heading styles.
 Here are some tips on how to set up a TOC.

 If you don’t like the Heading Styles that are created by default by Word (there are several style sets to choose from), you can easily update each Heading Style to match the format you have defined in your document.
 Simply format your headings, then select the text of your heading, right click on the style that you want to associate it with and click Update the Heading Style to Match Selection.
 Do that for each of the Heading Styles (Heading 1, Heading 2, Heading 3, etc.) you want to define and then start applying the styles throughout the rest of your document.
 Once each heading in your document is applied to a particular style, you can Modify each style and it will apply to all of those headings in your document.

 Automatic Numbering – Setting up a MultiLevel List